SAP-samples/teched2023-IN264/exercises/ex3/README.md

 12. Select the Package **"IN264 - Combine SAP Integration Suite and SAP Build Process Automation in HR - Solution"**.
     > [!Note]
     > Script Collection and Message Mapping artifacts that are required for this exercise is already created and deployed as part of the Solution package and with this step we just referencing the same without the need of creating it again and again for each participant.

+    >**Hint:** It doesn't matter if other packages are also selected but just make sure that the **Solution** package is selected.

       <br><img src="/exercises/ex3/images/CI_SBPA_Model_9.png">